ralismark/ralismark.github.io/_posts/2019-01-07-nice-01-knapsack.md

 ---
 layout: post
-title: A nice subset-sum solution
+title: A Nice Subset-sum Solution
 tags: algos
 excerpt: Solving a "standard" problem in a very clean way
 ---